yasiinakbulut58/todo-app/README.md

 ## Project Description

-In the project we will be using `React.js` and `redux` to state management, we will be creating a Complete Todo Application with all features such as editing, adding, deleting tasks.
+In the project we will be using `React.js` and `redux` to state management, we will be creating a Complete Todo Application with all features such as filtering by datefrom-dateto and completed, updating with completed-title-deadline, adding, deleting tasks.
+List shows deadline for incompleted task with a sad or happy emoji.
 And also using eslint, prettier.

 ```shell